| setGenericS3 {R.methodsS3} | R Documentation |

 validators |

-An optional list of function s that can be used
+An optional list of functions that can be used

 to assert that the generated generic function meets certain